sgago/algomon/readme.md

 Also note that downtime among serial systems is typically additive.
 Say we've get two services named A and B where A depends on B. If they both have 5 nines of uptime, then they could both be down for 1s per day but there's no guarantee these times overlap.
 So, the worst case is going to be 2 services * 1s of downtime = 2s of downtime.

 The more nines, the more expensive it is.
 For example, in terms of load balancers (LB), you may need to consider LBs+1, LBs+2, or 2*LBs to get your desire uptime.
 Now, this formula isn't perfect, but the availability is roughly `1 - ((1 - server_nines_as_decimal)^server_Count)`.
 So, two servers with 99% availability becomes `1-(0.01*0.01)=0.9999`.
 Now, again, this doesn't account for chained failures among many replicas.

+## Little's Law
+Lot's of things can be queues: message brokers like Google's Pub/Sub or even a web service.
+Little's law can help us relate the the average of new items arriving into a queue, the average time an item spends in a queue, and the number of items in the queue.
+`avg_items_in_queue = avg_rate_of_new_items_coming_into_the_queue * time_items_stay_in_queue` or `q = r * t`.
+Say we have a service that takes an average of a 100ms to process a request and we are getting 2 million requests per second (rps).
+The equation via Little's Law is `r * t = 2_000_000 request/S * 0.1 S/request = 200_000 requests total = q`.
+We can take this a step further and calculate the number of computers we need.
+Assume that the requests are data heavy, and that we'll need an entire CPU thread for each request.
+If we have 200K requests per second and we have 8 core machines available, we'll need `200_000 requests / 8 core machines = 25K machines`.

+## The rule of 72
+The rule of 72 estimates how long it'll take for a value to double if it grows some percent rate.
+The rule is `time = 72/rate` or `t = 72/r`.
+For example, if requests are increasing at 10% per day, then `t = 72/r = 72/10 = 7.2 days`.

 ## Sorting
 We need to memorize a basic sorting algorithm, like insertion sort: